ArduPilot/ardupilot_wiki/common/source/docs/common-FPort-receivers.rst

 MatekF405
 --------------------------
-UART2 RX can now be tied to receiver FPort through external SPort/FPort bi-directional inverter.
+UART2 RX/TX can now be tied to receiver FPort through external SPort/FPort bi-directional inverter.

 - Configure SERIAL5 as above for F4 autopilots

 MatekF405-Wing
 --------------
-UART2 RX can now be tied to receiver FPort through external SPort/FPort bi-directional inverter.
+UART2 RX/TX can now be tied to receiver FPort through external SPort/FPort bi-directional inverter.

 - Configure SERIAL7 as above for F4 autopilots